 - Easier/deeper insertion process into the ground.

-There are also disadvantages, however, which includes only being able to use this method on the perimeter of the building and the fact that the reliability varies depending on the firmness of the soil and the season of year when the work is done.
+There are also disadvantages, however, which include only being able to use this method on the perimeter of the building and the fact that the reliability varies depending on the firmness of the soil and the season of the year when the work is done.

 Method #3: Press Pilings

 This method of Toronto foundation repair uses precast concrete cylinders that are driven into a hole in the ground under the house.
 These are then “piled” up on top of one another until they form a column of support for the foundation.
 While this method is useful for short-term support, it isn’t reliable in the long term because the cylinders, which aren’t secured together in any way, can shift and become misaligned.
 Advantages include a shorter timeframe because the benefit is immediate, while disadvantages include:

 - No steel reinforcement in the cylinders

 - The depth to which the cylinders can be pushed depends on the weight of the house, so they might not reach stable soil.

 - If any cylinders are broken or pushed out of alignment during the process the engineers are unable to see it.

 - The process of driving the cylinders into the ground using the weight of the house can crack the slab of the home causing more damage to the foundations.